BrowserSync/browser-sync/README.md

 2. **Forms** - You fill out a form in one browser, I'll copy the data to all the others.
 3. **Links** - I'll watch your clicks and make all the browser follow you.
 4. **CSS injecting** - I can even watch your CSS files & inject them when they change.
 5. **Live Reload** - I can also watch files like HTML and PHP & when they change I can reload all browsers for you.
 6. **Built-in Server** - Yep, I can serve static files too. (this is the easiest option actually, explained later)

 ##When is it useful?
 It's pretty useful when used with a single browser, watching a CSS file for changes & injecting it.
 But the real power comes when you're building responsive sites and using multiple devices/monitors because it can keep all browsers in sync & make your workflow much faster.

+##Using Grunt?
+There's a [plugin](https://github.com/shakyShane/grunt-browser-sync) for that

 ##How to install it?
 ```
 npm install -g browser-sync
 ```
 ####If that doesn't work on a mac, try
 ```
 sudo npm install -g browser-sync
 ```